bright/new-www/content/blog/top-trends-in-healthtech.md

 Despite the financial struggles faced by the HealthTech sector, the enduring results of COVID-19's digital transformation in healthcare could not be slowed down. **The need for digitalization in healthcare has already been established within the industry and among patients, who feel empowered to use technology to manage their health daily.**

-<div class='block-button'><h2>Want to gain more insights into the evolving world of healthcare?</h2><div>Sign up for our newsletter and be one of the first people who will receive our brand-new HealthTech ebook.
-The ebook will be released in February, so subscribe and don’t miss it!</div><a href="https://bright-dev-newsletter.getresponsepages.com/"><button>Sign me in for a free ebook</button></a></div>

 ## Advanced implementations of Generative AI in healthcare

 It’s impossible to discuss innovations in healthcare without including Generative AI.
 It is a type of artificial intelligence that can produce new content, such as text, images, or data, by learning from existing examples and patterns. **So, what Generative Al use cases in HealthTech are we most likely to see in 2024?**